1965 British European Airways Vickers Vanguard crash: Aircraft

 The Vickers Vanguard 951, registered as G-APEE, was a turboprop airliner built in 1959.
 It was designed for short- and medium-range flights and was then one of the fastest turboprop airliners.

 Circumstances

 The aircraft was on a scheduled flight from Edinburgh Turnhouse Airport to Heathrow.
 The flight departed from Edinburgh at 23:17 on 26 October.
 The flight was uneventful until the aircraft approached London when, during the final approach to runway 28R, the aircraft encountered fog, with reports indicating visibility was less than 50 metres.
-Making an ILS approach with ATC talking it down through Precision Approach Radar, the aircraft overshot the runway twice and then entered hold.
+Making an ILS approach with ATC talking it down through Precision Approach Radar, the aircraft overshot the runway twice and then entered a hold.
 On hearing another Vanguard had made its landing, the pilot made another attempt but on its final approach to runway 28R, the crew decided to overshoot, taking the nose up and reducing flaps.
 However the aircraft crashed 2,600 feet from the threshold at around 01:23 and burst into flames, killing everyone on board.